rjain2470/conductor/README.md

 > **Can you plot the regulator against the conductor for the rank-1 elliptic curves over Q with conductor under 10,000 on a log-log scale?**

-> "Plot the real period vs the analytic order of Sha for elliptic curves of rank 2 with conductor under 5,000."
+> **Plot the real period vs the analytic order of Sha for elliptic curves of rank 2 with conductor under 5,000.**

-> "Which semistable elliptic curves have prime conductor under 500 and non-trivial torsion?
-Show me the distribution of torsion subgroup structures."
+> **Which semistable elliptic curves have prime conductor under 500 and non-trivial torsion?
+Show me the distribution of torsion subgroup structures.**

-> "I'm interested in the relationship between regulator and discriminant for totally real cubic fields of class number 1 — can you pull those and plot them on a log-log scale?"
+> **I'm interested in the relationship between regulator and discriminant for totally real cubic fields of class number 1 — can you pull those and plot them on a log-log scale?**

-> "Give me a table of the weight-2 newforms with CM at squarefree levels under 500."
+> **Give me a table of the weight-2 newforms with CM at squarefree levels under 500.**

 By utilizing modern methods in prompt engineering, text-to-SQL, and AI-powered data analysis, Conductor allows users to spend less time navigating databases and more time exploring mathematical questions.